QuantGen/BEDMatrix/README.md

 ### Creating BEDMatrix objects is slow.
 How can I speed up the process?

 Pass `n` and `p` manually.
 That way, the BIM and FAM files are not parsed.

+### How do I install this package on Windows?

+I don't know, but please get in touch if you find out!